-Played with in Rome, where Titus Pullo and Cleopatra (yes, her) are both pretty damn noisy during sex — but they're completely drowned out by Cleopatra's slaves, who set up an incredibly loud ululation to celebrate the occasion (and, presumably, to drown out the noise).
+Where Titus Pullo and Cleopatra are both pretty noisy during sex — but they're completely drowned out by Cleopatra's slaves, who set up an incredibly loud ululation to celebrate the occasion (and, presumably, to drown out the noise).

 Atia is also quite loud.
 Her daughter imitates this at least once when she's gotten irritated with her mother's shenanigans.
 There's also at least one scene where the camera cuts to different rooms of the house and the various house members reacting to her moans and screams.

 Mark Antony: (to Atia) She has you exactly.

 Even funnier when you realize that she was just chastised by her mother for not making small talk with Antony at dinner, which Octavia follows up by asking Antony whether "My mother's screams (when he's having sex with her) irritate you?"